 Perhaps this is a good reminder that here in Alberta, the summer is also short.
 Consequently, it needs to be grasped with gusto, shaken into submission and wrung out til every possible enjoyable moment has been extracted.
 Of course the enjoyment of summer means different things to different people, but there’s little doubt that many enjoy the simple things: lots of sunshine, warm evenings, simple summer meals, and cool summer drinks on the patio.

 If you’ve been following us on social media recently, you may have already seen some posts about patio drinks made with fruit wines.
-As we like to say, “With Fruit Wines, the possibilities are endless.”
-And so, in keeping with that theme, I thought I’d share 10 more fun ideas on how to enjoy Field Stone wines in the summer heat.
-Pull up that deck chair!
+As we like to say, “With Fruit Wines, the possibilities are endless!”
+And so, in keeping with that theme, I thought I’d share one dozen fun ideas on how to enjoy Field Stone wines in the summer heat.
+We’ve all had a few rough months.
+It’s time to pull up that deck chair!

 1 oz.
 Saskatoon Berry Dessert Wine